DylanGray/home/README.md

 ##########

-Standalone files that are finished, for the momemt, are placed here.
-Mostly...
+Standalone files for small projects and code that work.
+Mostly.

 ########